Realization spaces of matroids over hyperfields: Basics on matroids over hyperfields

-Given a subset $T$ of the ground set $E$ of the matroid $M$, the collection of all subsets of $T$ that are independent in $M$ is easily seen to satisfy (I1)-(I3), thus is the set of independent sets of a matroid called {\em restriction} of $M$ to $T$ and denoted by $M[T]$.
-The {\em contraction} of $T$ in $M$ is the matroid $(M^\ast [E\setminus T])^*$.
-A {\em minor} of $M$ is any matroid that can be obtained from $M$ through a sequence of restrictions and contractions.
+\begin{remark}[Minors] Given a subset $T$ of the ground set $E$ of a matroid $M$, the collection of all inclusion maximal sets of the form $B\cap T$ where $B$ is a basis of $M$ satisfies the axioms (B1) and (B2).
+Thus, it is the collection of bases of a matroid, called \emph{restriction} of $M$ to $T$ and denoted by $M[T]$.
+The \emph{contraction} of $T$ in $M$ is the matroid $(M^{\ast}[E\setminus T])^{\ast}$.
+A \emph{minor} of $M$ is any matroid that can be obtained from $M$ through a sequence of restrictions and contractions. \end{remark}

-\begin{remark} We will often consider matroids ``without minors of Fano or dual-Fano type''.
-By this we mean matroids for which neither the Fano matroid (see Example \ref{ex:fano}) nor its dual can arise as minors. \end{remark}